oVirt/ovirt-site/source/uncategorized/storage-domain-versions.html.md

 #### Engine and GUI

+### REST API

+The operation is driven by pool compatibility change.
+So there is no need for a new REST API.

 ### Requirements

 *   All nodes in the cluster must have 5a0b2c9 "Do not lock the image when preparing the VM path" (vdsm >= 4.9.4) to avoid the LVM mda corruption